bdekoz/mozilla-data-sitelists/docs/etl_dense_data_derivatives.md

 0. Run browsertime according to [Andrew Creskey's browsertime scripts](https://github.com/acreskeyMoz/browsertime_scripts).

-1. From the browsertime results folder, separate into browser/site-1.json browser/site-2.json
+1. Consolidate the browsertime results folder into un-nested browser-specific directories with just data files.
+Separate into

+   browser/site-1.json
+   browser/site-1.har
+   browser/site-2.json
+   browser/site-2.har
    ...
    browser/site-n.json
+   browser/site-n.har

    Use the script [copy-json-files-to-one-dir-2024.sh](https://github.com/bdekoz/mozilla-perf-analysis-x/blob/main/scripts/copy-json-files-to-one-dir-2024.sh)

+   Like so:

+   copy-json-files-to-one-dir-2024.sh  browsertime-results

    Depending on the browsers and configurations tested, there may be a different number of files in each browser-specific directory.
 For example, the fenix_nightly directory may have 9447 files, and the chrome_125 directory may have 9547.
 Don't be alarmed if this happens.

-2. From consolidated results json folder above, generate individual csv files.
+3. From consolidated results json folder above, generate individual csv files.

 Use $MOZPERFBTS/transform-dir-with-1-metric-cosmology-to-csv.sh